tkoide01/Kickstarter-analysis/README.md

   ![Chart2]() “Outcomes Based on Goal”

 - What are some limitations of this dataset?

+   Through conducting the analysis of both Outcomes based on Launch Date and Outcomes Based on Goals, I encountered several limitations in data available.
+   + In the case of Outcomes based on Goals analysis, there are limited number of campaigns with its goal more than 1000.
+The sum of those campaigns is only 158 and equal to 15% of the total theatre projects recorded.
+Which means, while the percentage of success and fail is calculated with 85% of data for three segmentations (Less than 1000, 1000 to 4999, and 5000 to 9999), while only 15% of date is available to generate results of 9 different segmentations (1000 and above).
+In fact, the success rate for the campaign plotted under “45000 to 49999” is 0% because there is only one available data that failed.
+Since the dataset is limited with Theatre campaigns with goals higher than 1000, the current trend we see that success rate declines as campaign goal increases may easily change with more entry of data.

 - What are some other possible tables and/or graphs that we could create?